 The outstanding balance of the principal of the note as of June 30, 2016 and December 31, 2015 amounted to nil and nil, respectively.
-As of June 30, 2016, the Parent Company is in compliance with its debt covenants.
+As of September 30, 2016, the Parent Company is in compliance with its debt covenants except DSCR which highlights is outlined below.